 Services and Staff

-To schedule a research consultation or instruction session with a subject specialist librarian in Art, please email
+To schedule a research consultation or instruction session with a subject specialist librarian in art, please email

-the Art Collection or visit our Staff
+the Art Library or visit our Staff

 page.
 To learn more about other services we offer, please visit our Services